Here, Hear.: Release

 Released originally as a 7" Vinyl with 300 copies distributed in only one colour permuatation: white.
 It also accompanied the first 100 sales of the Untitled 7".

 With the release of the third EP in the series on December 24, 2009, the first three volumes became available for download off Bandcamp; all proceeds will benefit well House Community Living of Grand Rapids, a non-profit outreach program in Grand Rapids that provides emergency shelter and permanent housing for homeless families.
 When the period of donation ended on January 17, 2010, La Dispute was able to raise $1715.44 for Well House.
-All subsequent donations go towards covering recording expenses of the band.
+All subsequent donations went towards covering recording expenses of the band.

-Lyrical Themes
+Lyrical themes

-Hear, Hear. uses poetry and writings from various artists: One is based upon Tom Robbins' Still Life with Woodpecker.
-Two is lyrics from the poem "somewhere i have never traveled" by E. E. Cummings.
-Three is based upon Edgar Allan Poe's poem "Annabel Lee".
-While Four is based upon an Asian myth, and the lyrics are amalgamations of different versions on the story.
+Here, Hear. uses poetry and writings from various artists: "One" is based upon Tom Robbins' Still Life with Woodpecker.
+"Two" is lyrics from the poem "somewhere i have never traveled" by E. E. Cummings.
+"Three" is based upon Edgar Allan Poe's poem "Annabel Lee".
+While "Four" is based upon an Asian myth, and the lyrics are amalgamations of different versions on the story.
 This story is the ground work for the lyrical theme of their debut album Somewhere at the Bottom of the River Between Vega and Altair.